dr-stefan-krank/ESP32-S3-VCP-BT-Bridge/README.md

 - Replace `COM5` with the desired COM port name.
 You may need to run the script in a Python environment with the required dependencies installed.
 - Note: Windows support is untested.
 If you encounter issues, please report them.

+Please see original repository of ble-serial for instructions on how to use it in windows.

 #### Exiting the Client
 - Type `~.` (tilde followed by a dot) at the beginning of a line to exit the client cleanly.